danieljtait/tenfem/README.md

 according to Wikipedia is the "The mostly widely used method for solving problems in engineering"<sup>
  [[citation needed]](https://en.wikipedia.org/wiki/Finite_element_method)
  </sup>.
-While there already exist excelled open and closed source
+While there already exist excellent open and closed source
  FEM solving software, this library is introduced to allow a more transparent integration of this software as used by engineers with more machine learning techniques through the TensorFlow ecosystem.